-Interpersonal Psychotherapy for adolescents: a clinician’s guide has recently been published by Routledge
+Our book Interpersonal Psychotherapy for adolescents: a clinician’s guide (2021) is published by Routledge.

 The book’s focus is on adolescents and young adults.
 Much of the content is also relevant to a wide range of clients, from childhood to old age.
 This is especially true for the material concerning holistic assessment and formulation; assessment of attachment; and adjusting interventions to suit the client’s attachment style.
 These approaches can be helpfully integrated into other interventions outside Interpersonal Psychotherapy.
 The same is true for strategies to address the four problem areas, or focus areas, of IPT: Grief and loss, Interpersonal disputes, Role transition and Interpersonal gaps.
 These four themes aren’t unique to IPT clients but they permeate many client presentations.